iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Weak Accelerated Proximal Gradient.md

 Use any $0\le \mu \le D_f(x^*, y_k)/\Vert y_k - x^*\Vert^2$ also works.
 The default $\mu$ being the strong convexity modulus is a very pessimistic choice for the inequality above.

+The pessimistic choice of $\mu$ being the strong convexity modulus is for claiming the convergence of all initial guess $x_0, y_0$.